Lydia Bieri

-Lydia Rosina Bieri (born 1972) is a Swiss-American applied mathematician, geometric analyst, mathematical physicist, cosmologist, and historian of science whose research concerns general relativity, gravity waves, and gravitational memory effects.
+Lydia Rosina Bieri (born 1972) is a Swiss-American applied mathematician, mathematical physicist, and historian of science who studies general relativity, gravitational waves, and gravitational memory effects.
 She is a professor of mathematics and director of the Michigan Center for Applied and Interdisciplinary Mathematics at the University of Michigan.

 Education and career

 Bieri is originally from Sempach, in Switzerland.
-She studied mathematics at ETH Zurich, earning a diploma (the equivalent of a master's degree) in 2001.
-She completed a doctorate (Dr. sc.) at ETH Zurich in 2007, with the support of a Swiss National Funds Fellowship.
+She studied mathematics at the ETH Zurich, earning a diploma (the equivalent of a master's degree) in 2001.
+She completed a doctorate (Dr. sc.) at the same institution in 2007, with the support of a Swiss National Funds Fellowship.
 Her dissertation, An Extension of the Stability Theorem of the Minkowski Space in General Relativity, was supervised by Demetrios Christodoulou, and jointly promoted by Michael Struwe.

 After postdoctoral research as a Benjamin Peirce Fellow in mathematics at Harvard University from 2007 to 2010, Bieri became an assistant professor of mathematics at the University of Michigan in 2010.
 She became associate professor in 2015, director of the Michigan Center for Applied and Interdisciplinary Mathematics in 2019, and full professor in 2021.